MajicDesigns/APM_Clock/README.md

-A Clock built using Analog Panel Meters.
+# A Clock built using Analog Panel Meters

 Time is kept using a DS3231 clock modules with a I2C interface.